zeonzip/ansic/ansic/README.md

 # Ansic
 *The most efficient and easy ansi styling crate ever!*

-Ansic is a crate which adds the ansi! proc macro, which allows for easy, simple and zero cost styling which happens at compiletime, in addition to other ansi utilities.
+Ansic is a crate which adds the ansi! proc macro, which allows for easy, simple and zero cost styling which happens at compiletime, in addition to other ansi utilities. (with default and 100% support for `#[no_std]`)

 ## Features:
+- Convenient and easy DSL syntax
 - Compiletime styling with proc macro
 - Zero cost at runtime
 - Encoded in static str's

+## Why ansic?
+There are tons of other ansi styling crates out there so why `ansic`?
+Ansic is supposed to be for people which are annoyed with the weird nesting and reuseability pattern of other crates and which doesn't like that on every single print and use of the ANSI styles, it needs to be processed to get the final style.
+`ansic` solves this is a clean, quick and easy way.

 ## Usage:
 To make a red foreground, bold and underline ansi